Jesus Wept Over Jerusalem

 “And when he was come near, he beheld the city, and wept over it.”Luke 19:41

-Jesus did weep for He could see the terrible fate of Jerusalem at the hands of Roman armies, less than 40 years later.
-It was the sight of Jerusalem that pierced the heart of Jesus.
+Jesus wept over Jerusalem for He could see its terrible fate at the hands of Roman armies, less than 40 years later.
 He saw the destruction of Jerusalem that had scorned His love and was about to take His life.
-He saw what she was in her guilt of rejecting her Redeemer, and what she might have been had she accepted Him who alone could heal her sins.
+He saw what she was in her guilt of rejecting her Redeemer, and what she might have been had she accepted Him, who alone could heal her sins.
 He had come to save her; how could He give her up?
 In His eyes one soul is of such value that, in comparison with it, worlds vanish into insignificance; but here was an entire nation to be destroyed.

 The tears of Jesus were not in anticipation of His own suffering even though Gethsemane and Calvary awaited Him.
 There, the horror of a great darkness would engulf Him when the great sacrifice will be made for the sins of the world.
 Yet, it was not because of these reminders of His cruel death that the Redeemer wept in anguish of spirit.
 His was not a selfish sorrow.

-But Jesus realizes what Jerusalem now is under the Roman bondage, doomed for judgment.
-And He adds: “For days will come upon you when your enemies will build an embankment around you, surround you and close you in on every side, and level you, and your children within you, to the ground; and they will not leave in you one stone upon another, because you did not know the time of your visitation” (Luke 19:43-44).
+But Jesus realized that Jerusalem was now doomed for judgment.
+And He added: “For days will come upon you when your enemies will build an embankment around you, surround you and close you in on every side, and level you, and your children within you, to the ground; and they will not leave in you one stone upon another, because you did not know the time of your visitation” (Luke 19:43-44).

 In His service,